Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

 \subsection{Meta-learners}

-Meta-learners are methods that use sub-regression problems to estimate the ITE with a base learner.
+Meta-learners are methods that use sub-regression problems to estimate the ITE via a base learner.
 In this project, two base learners were implemented: logistic regression and random forest (RF), the latter is selected for its good performance on tabular data \cite{grinsztajn_2022}.
 Since meta-learners can use several base learners, they are flexible and can adapt to different types of data.\\

 Meta-learners with a non-parametric model as the base learner can be prone to overfitting.
 A solution to this potential overfitting is to use cross-fit \cite{chernozhukov_doubledebiasedneyman_2017}.
-Cross-fit consists in splitting the dataset into several folds.
+Cross-fit consists of splitting the dataset into several folds.
 Then, the ITEs are learned on every fold and the results are aggregated to derive an ITR (more details in Supplementary Material~S1).
 The meta-learners were compared with and without cross-fit when using random forests as a base learner.
 When cross-fit was applied, 5 folds and 30 splits were used, because such a choice has been reported as leading to a good performance \cite{jacob_cross-fitting_2020}.
-However, to our knowledge, there is no standard method or clear guidance on how to perform cross-fit, and other choices exist \cite{jacob_cross-fitting_2020}.
+However, to our knowledge, there is no standard method or clear guidance on how to perform cross-fit, and other choices exist \cite{jacob_cross-fitting_2020}.\\ In the upcoming segments, we use $\hat{\tau}$ to represent the estimate of $\tau$, and adhere to the same convention for denoting the estimates of other parameters.